 What Accounting Error Costs Millions?

 Most businesses categorize their growth efforts as marketing expenses.
 This is wrong.
-When you deploy an AI Growth Agent, you’re building an appreciating asset.
+When you engage an AI Growth Agent, you’re building an appreciating asset.

 The difference isn’t semantic.
 It’s mathematical.